Geospatial Data Science in Python

 # Select nonfatal shootings only

-= "SELECT * FROM shootings WHERE fatal = 0" query
+query = "SELECT * FROM shootings WHERE fatal = 0"

 # Make the request

-= {"q": query, "format": "geojson"}
+params = {"q": query, "format": "geojson"}

-params = requests.get(carto_api_endpoint, params=params)
+response = requests.get(carto_api_endpoint, params=params)

 # Make the GeoDataFrame

-= gpd.GeoDataFrame.from_features(response.json(), crs="EPSG:4326")
+nonfatal = gpd.GeoDataFrame.from_features(response.json(), crs="EPSG:4326")

 # Print